Pros and Cons of Coworking Spaces

 Unfortunately, the cost of leasing office space is high.
 When you factor in all the extra expenses that make the space usable for your business, it can quickly become an unaffordable option.

 In comparison, renting a coworking space could prove to be a more cost-effective alternative.
 Renting a coworking space will vary in price, depending on your location and the facility where you’ll be working.
-For example, WeWork, a company that has opened coworking spaces all over the world offers plans for as little as $220/month.
-If you need a cheaper place to run your business in a space that’s affordably priced, you might benefit from starting out at a coworking space until you can afford something permanent.
+For example, WeWork, a company that has opened coworking spaces worldwide offers plans for as little as $220 per month.
+If you need to run your business in a space that’s affordably priced, you might benefit from starting out at a coworking space until you can invest in a permanent location.

 Pro: Provided Amenities

 Depending on the type of business you’re running, there are certain amenities that could help your business remain operational, or simply make your employees happier.
 A perk of coworking spaces is that they’re equipped with everything you’ll need, including a reliable internet connection, office equipment, and furnished meeting areas.
-Each coworking space will have its own unique amenities to keep members happy and comfortable, from coffee and snacks to lounges.
+Each coworking space will have its own unique amenities to keep members comfortable, from coffee and snacks to lounges.
 If you own a small company and offering amenities to your employees is important to you, a coworking space could be a great fit!

 Pro: A Sense of Community

 Working from a home may be comfortable and convenient, but it can also feel isolating.
-Joining a coworking community is an opportunity to connect with others, share ideas, and support one another’s entrepreneurial ventures.
-Getting to know people who are working for themselves or running businesses can be incredibly motivating.
-Often, there will even be networking events and social gatherings for members to get to know one another outside of the work day, so you’ll have plenty of opportunities to make valuable connections.
+Joining a coworking community is an opportunity to network with other professionals, share ideas, and support fellow entrepreneurial ventures.
+Getting to know people who are working for themselves or running small businesses can be incredibly motivating.
+Often, there will even be networking events and social gatherings for members to get to know each other outside of the work day, so you’ll have plenty of opportunities to make valuable connections.
 You never know, these people could become customers, or might be able to connect you with potential patrons!

 Pro: Continued Improvements

 With the rise in popularity of coworking spaces comes an increase in options that you can choose from.
 According to research from the Global Coworking Unconference Conference, the number of individuals choosing coworking spaces is rising by over 24 percent each year.
-To meet the need, more spaces are opening and coworking companies are expanding the features and amenities available to members to make their spaces stand out.
+Due to this, more spaces are opening and coworking companies are expanding the features available to members so that their spaces stand out.
 If you’re interested in a coworking space, you’ll likely be able to choose from a few different options, which will allow you to select the best possible space for your company!